photoprism/photoprism-docs/docs/setup.md

 ### Step 2: Index photos ###

-There won't be any search results until you start indexing your photos:
+There won't be any search results before you have indexed your photos.
+You can either do this using our comfortable Web UI or in a terminal:

 ```
 docker exec -ti photoprism photoprism index
 ```

 Photos will become visible one after another.
-You can watch the indexer working in the terminal.
+You can watch the indexer working in the terminal or the logs tab (Library).

 !!! attention
     PhotoPrism and Web browsers in general can only display JPEG images.
 RAW photos need to be converted,